SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 ### 1.2.9 Add Collapsers

 In addition to Hystrix commands, you also might want to use Hystrix collapsers in your applications.
-Hystrix collapsers enable you to collapse multiple requests into a batch that can then be executed by a single underlying HystrixCommand.
+Hystrix collapsers enable you to collapse multiple requests into a batch of requests that can then be executed by a single underlying HystrixCommand.

-Collapsers can be configured to use a batch size and/or an elapsed time since the creation of a batch of request as triggers for executing underlying Hystrix command.
+Collapsers can be configured to use a batch size and/or an elapsed time since the creation of the batch as triggers for executing underlying Hystrix command.

 There are two styles of request-collapsing supported by Hystrix; `request-scoped` and `globally-scoped`.
-This is configured when you construct the collapser and defaults to `request-scoped`.
-A `request-scoped` collapser collects a batch of requests per HystrixRequestContext, while a `globally-scoped` collapser collects a batch across multiple HystrixRequestContexts.
+You configure which style you will use when you construct the collapser.
+The default is `request-scoped`.
+A `request-scoped` collapser collects a batch of requests per each HystrixRequestContext.
+A `globally-scoped` collapser collects a batch across multiple HystrixRequestContexts.

 Just like Hystrix commands, you can also add a Hystrix collapsers to the service container making them available for injection in your application.
 There are several Steeltoe extension methods you can use to help you accomplish this.